Electric Car Leasing Deals

 The future is here

 If leasing an EV makes this much sense, why isn’t everyone doing it?
 Like all new tech, it takes a while to bed in for sure, but the change is taking place right now.
 The Society of Motor Manufacturers & Traders (SMMT) reported an increase in Pure EV sales of 88.3% this year.
 Here at FVL, we’ve seen our EV sales grow a whopping 272% in the same time frame.
-To see our best electric car lease deals, click here
+Explore our electric car lease deals for additional information.

 All major manufacturers are fully engaged and launching new EVs at what seems like a weekly rate.
 With family-sized SUVs taking up the majority of vehicles being offered.
 You really are spoiled for choice; FVL can offer the latest and greatest of these, like the Nissan Ariya, Kia EV-6, Hyundai Ioniq 5, Genesis GV60 and Toyota BZ4x.
 To name a few.